Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 self-loathing, how to increase self-esteem, self-doubt, why am I so self-critical, what is my self-comparison

 Comparing Us With Others We all at times have tried to rate ourselves against others and sometimes this can spur us on (see also Competitiveness).
 And when we value us and others - noticing their good qualities, taking encouragement from others, this can enhance those same qualities in us.
-However, in discouraging ways, we may frequently try to rank ourself as better or worse than others, that they or we are somehow less, inadequate, inferior or superior.
+However, in discouraging ways, we may frequently try to rank ourself as better or worse than others, that they or we are somehow less, inadequate, inferior or superior and this can get played out in our relationship.
 Envy or jealousy (sometimes fuelled a social networking obsession) may also creep in, especially in our relationship where we can also compare our partner with others.
 Acceptance of us & others on our own journey may be in short supply.
 In our comparisons we make us worse off as we become defeated, which can become corrosive & self-destructive.
 Our comparison feeds our sense of inadequacy & emotional insecurity, stopping us from enjoying what we have, our accomplishments, our own uniqueness & value, and those of others.
 We can continuously worry about what others think & how we are perceived (we may also continuously compare our body with others), and in this comparison make our esteem dependent on others.
 Some of us can be very busy comparing us with others (maybe viewing social networking sites), wanting to take a leaf out of their book.
 We may often want to copy them.
 We may have a strong need to fit in, or to be accepted as a part of the group.
 Because we have become so self-critical, we may now have become over-reliant or dependent on others for approval, validation, recognition, appreciation, our selfimage & selfworth can be reduced to what they think or say.
 In our attempt to belong with others, we may have overlooked how to validate ourself.
 Confidence counselling & self-esteem therapy explores the processes of our selfcomparison, any internalised conflicts and how your own frame of reference becomes more internal than external, for what you know to be true about yourself.
 You may also want to have a healthy self-acceptance, sense of uniqueness, a way of accepting what is, alongside also accepting what is in our control and what isn't.
 This may also include acceptance of painful realities.
 Comparing and contrasting, it may be a further challenge to be genuinely happy for other people's success, appreciate, be proud of the work they have done & personal strengths, to take inspiration from them, get enthused by their achievements, success & be motivated for what we want to do in our own life.
 Focusing on our own worth, what we want and how we get there may be a further challenge.
 Claiming our own resourcefulness & creativity, courage & determination can help propel us forward in our own way.
 Valuing our originality - cherishing the uniqueness of who we are (and how we uniquely love and are loved), having compassion for us and others, finding & expressing our own voice, empowering ourselves (when we no longer spend time comparing us with others - or comparing previous moments), we have the potential to be more in the present moment, freer to develop our own creative processes & direct our life to our own choosing.

 Keep away from people who try to belittle your ambitions.
 Small people always do that,Mark Twain